Ultimate Product Gallery

 ↑ Back to top

-1. Confirm WooCommerce is active and Ultimate Product Gallery is activated.
+1. Confirm WooCommerce is active and the plugin is activated.

-2. Confirm the product has at least one gallery item (or at least one core WooCommerce product image).
+2. Confirm the product has at least one gallery item.

 3. Check your theme/builder setup: